palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 ..
 Note::

-    Fabric allows you to run one task after the other in a single fab command-line call like so:
+    Fabric allows you to run one task after another in a single fab command-line call like so:

     .. code-block:: bash

         $ fab task1:pos_arg1 task2:opt_arg=some_value

-    Which can be useful for chaining tasks together for ad-hoc administrative processes.
+    This can be useful for chaining tasks together for ad-hoc administrative processes.
 Read more `here <http://docs.fabfile.org/en/1.11/usage/fab.html>`_.

 --------------------------------------------